00

 Are there any projects that don’t require backing?

 No need for backing on very few occasions.
 Otherwise, almost every project related to embroidery needs backing.
-The stuff that is pre-made will not require backing
+The stuff that is pre-made will not require backing.

 If you are using cotton fabric then try to use double layer for backing ( stabilizer) to get good results